WallAlec/WallAlec.github.io/README.md

 ## Alec Wall - Data Science Engineer

-I am a rising senior at UC Berkeley, studying data science and with focus on computation and software development.
+About me: I am a rising senior at UC Berkeley, studying data science and with focus on computation and software development.
 I am looking to expand my abilities by gaining experience with finance focused datasets.

 ### Markdown